hpgavin/multivarious/README.md

 # installation

-* Install multivarious using git (for example, in a Code folder on your Desktop).<br> In a terminal window (called PowerShell in Windows) type:
+* Install multivarious using git (for example, into a Code folder on your Desktop).<br> In a terminal window type:
   ```
   cd ~/Desktop/Code
   git clone https://github.com/hpgavin/multivarious